msgpack/msgpack/spec.md

                                bigfloat 128 (cont.)                         |
     +--------+--------+--------+--------+--------+--------+--------+--------+

-    bignum 8 stores an 8 bit signed integer with the payload size, the type -2 and a payload in the IEEE 754-2008 interchange format whose length is upto (2^8)-1 bytes:
+    bigfloat 8 stores an 8 bit signed integer with the payload size, the type -2 and a payload in the IEEE 754-2008 interchange format whose length is upto (2^8)-1 bytes:
     +--------+--------+--------+========+
     |  0xc7  |XXXXXXXX|   -3   |bigfloat|
     +--------+--------+--------+========+

-    bignum 16 stores an 16 bit signed integer with the payload size, the type -2 and a payload in the IEEE 754-2008 interchange format whose length is upto (2^16)-1 bytes:
+    bigfloat 16 stores an 16 bit signed integer with the payload size, the type -2 and a payload in the IEEE 754-2008 interchange format whose length is upto (2^16)-1 bytes:
     +--------+--------+--------+--------+========+
     |  0xc8  |YYYYYYYY|YYYYYYYY|   -3   |bigfloat|
     +--------+--------+--------+--------+========+

-    bignum 32 stores an 16 bit signed integer with the payload size, the type -2 and a payload in the IEEE 754-2008 interchange format whose length is upto (2^32)-1 bytes:
+    bigfloat 32 stores an 16 bit signed integer with the payload size, the type -2 and a payload in the IEEE 754-2008 interchange format whose length is upto (2^32)-1 bytes:
     +--------+--------+--------+--------+--------+--------+========+
     |  0xc9  |ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|   -3   |bigfloat|
     +--------+--------+--------+--------+--------+--------+========+